simai/docara/stubs/site/source/docs/en/custom-404-page/custom-404-page.md

 ### Sorry, that page does not exist.
 ```

-When hosting your site on an Nginx server, you will need to configure the `error_page` setting in your server’s
+When hosting your site on an Nginx server, you will need to configure the `error_page` setting in your server's
 `nginx.conf`
 file, or in the specific configuration file that Nginx is using for your site.

 These configuration files are typically found in `/etc/nginx/`, though their location varies by server.
 If your site is
 managed using Laravel Forge, for example, the configuration file for your site will be located at
-`/etc/nginx/sites-enabled/{name-of-your-site}`; it can also be edited via Forge’s “Edit Nginx Configuration” option in
+`/etc/nginx/sites-enabled/{name-of-your-site}`; it can also be edited via Forge's "Edit Nginx Configuration" option in
 the
-“Files” menu.
+"Files" menu.

-Once you’ve located your Nginx configuration file, add the following line to the `server` block:
+Once you've located your Nginx configuration file, add the following line to the `server` block:

 ```nginx
 error_page 404 /404;